 Why Does Photoshop Text Look Pixelated?
 There are a few reasons.
 The most obvious being that you may have your project set on a magnification setting.
 Anti-Aliasing is the most common reason why text can appear pixelated, or it could even be the font itself.
 If the resolution of the image or project you are working on is too low, you may also experience pixilation of your text.
 The way in which you use Photoshop may also be the problem.

-Photoshop can be a difficult program to learn, but the results you can get for your projects is incredible.
+Photoshop can be a difficult program to learn, but the results you can get for your projects are incredible.
 Although pixelated text can be a pain, there are easy ways to identify and solve the problem, even if you are just a beginner!

 There is a video tutorial at the end of the article, click here to jump right to it.